OpenNebula/docs/source/installation_and_configuration/configuration_management/usage.rst

         $ sudo onecfg status

 The tool comes with help for each subcommand and command-line option.
-Simple run without any parameter or a run with the parameter ``--help`` prints the brief documentation (e.g., ``onecfg status --help``).
+Simply run without any parameter or run with the parameter ``--help`` to print the brief documentation (e.g., ``onecfg status --help``).

 .. _cfg_status: